fengjixuchui/rootkit-11/docs/report.md

 transparent files like `loader.conf`, which contain data important for the rootkit to maintain functionality, is not corrupted.

+## Bonus Marks
+- The rootkit makes use of transparent files which allow users to interact with files critical to the functioning of the rootkit *without* damaging the data required there for the rootkit.
+An example of this is `/boot/loader.conf` which must contain a line for the rootkit to ensure that it is loaded at boot.
+- The rootkit uses inline function hooking which is much harder to detect than simply setting function pointers in the system call function pointer array.

 # Rootkit detection

 The rootkit hooks a number of system calls.
 Some of the operations it needs to